Camping in a natural environment is the reason we camp, right? Even in an RV, but especially in a tent.

 The campground is immersed in natural Florida habitat, a pine and cypress forest that spreads out over 740 scenic acres.
 My site was tucked into one of two campground loops set aside for tents and pop-up campers.
 Another 700 sites are designated for motor homes and travel trailers, and there are 400 cabins at the far end of the campground.

 While it seems massive, even overwhelming, the campground was thoughtfully designed to afford space and privacy.
-The 19 campsite loops encircle a central recreation area with a swimming complex, campground store, amphitheater and Bike Barn, where you can rent bicycles, kayaks or canoes for paddling on the lake.
+The 19 campsite loops spin out from the hub, a central recreation area with a swimming complex, campground store, amphitheater and Bike Barn, where you can rent bicycles, kayaks or canoes for paddling on the lake.
 Every evening, a singing cowboy and Disney characters Chip ‘n’ Dale entertain in the amphitheater around a campfire, where the kids can roast marshmallows, hot dogs and S’mores.

 Traffic and parking are restricted to your campsite.
-Electric golf carts seem to be the transport of choice, though I found the rental prohibitive at $59 per day.
-Bring bicycles or ride the free shuttle with connections to a ferry.
-The Bay Lake Ferry transports you directly to the Magic Kingdom, and when you return in the evening, join other campers on the beach for the Electric Boat Parade and fireworks.
+Bring bicycles or ride the free shuttle with connections to the Magic Kingdom ferry.
+When you return in the evening, join other campers on the beach for the Electric Boat Parade and fireworks.

-Camping is more expensive here, but less than nearby motels and resorts.
-Tents and pop-ups pay $46 to $75 per night, and RV sites run from $61 to $108.
+Camp sites are expensive.
+Tents and pop-ups pay $52 to $102 per night, and RV sites with full hookups run from $69 to $130.
 Opt for a premier RV site and enjoy a larger pad with upgraded grills for a few dollars more.

 There are designated camping loops for pets, and alcohol is permitted.